fc0ventura/bootstrap-extra-modal/README.md

 #Bootstrap extra modal [Demo](http://vascogaspar.github.io/bootstrap-extra-modal/)

-A wrapper to the Bootstrap 3 modal Javascript.
+A wrapper to the Bootstrap 3 modal Javascript we developed at [HOKO](https://hokolinks.com).
 It uses the HTML already on the page (the modal 'container' and adds remote HTML to it).

 ## Dependencies
 * [jQuery](http://jquery.com)